hatari/hatari/readme.txt

  3.2) IPF support using capsimage library

-Hatari can use the optionnal capsimage library to access IPF and CTR files.
+Hatari can use the optional capsimage library to access IPF and CTR files.
 Those files are created using the Kryoflux board and allow to record MFM exact copies of original games, including the protection.